 An additional complication arises for some underdoped YBCO crystals.
 In these crystals, dopant oxygen atoms are mobile at or just above room temperature, and the degree of order affects the carrier doping.
-As studying this effect was one of the key reasons for performing the experiment, it was necessary to transport the crystals to the synchrotron cold, and ultimately insert them into the vacuum chamber cold.
-Such crystals, once mounted on the stainless steel plate, were taken to the synchrotron
+As studying this effect was one of the key reasons for performing the experiment, it was necessary to transport the crystals

 Figure 3.7: A $T_c = 9.5$ K Tl-2201 crystal and XAS sample plate. a) The $T_c = 9.5$ K Tl-2201 crystal most thoroughly studied by XAS, after etching but before mounting.
 Square etch pits are visible, indicating the orientation of the crystal axes. b) The same crystal is shown, attached to the sample plate with silver paint and masked off with gold foil. c) An XAS sample plate with five Tl-2201 crystals mounted on it, including the one shown in the other two panes.
-From top to bottom, their T_c s are 46 K, 69 K, 9.5 K, and 9.5 K. For scale, the sample plate measures $\frac{5}{8}$ ×1".
+From top to bottom, their $T_c$ s are 46 K, 69 K, 69 K, 9.5 K, and 9.5 K. For scale, the sample plate measures $5/8^{"} \times 1^{"}$ .

-sealed in a bag of sealing film, either on dry ice or in a cooler bag filled with ice packs.
+to the synchrotron cold, and ultimately insert them into the vacuum chamber cold.
+Such crystals, once mounted on the stainless steel plate, were taken to the synchrotron sealed in a bag of sealing film, either on dry ice or in a cooler bag filled with ice packs.
 Once there, they were stored in freezers.